JaskRendix/ampla_project/README.md

 - **expressions**
 - **security**

-The output can be serialized to JSON for downstream processing.
+The model can be serialized to JSON for downstream tools.

+The project focuses on the normalization layer only.
+Legacy HTML, Excel, DotML, metrics, and inventory exports are not included.

 ## Features

-- Structured project model
+- Clear project model
 - Deterministic normalization pipeline
 - LinkFrom and LinkTo graph construction
 - Expression reference resolution
 - Security model extraction
 - JSON serialization
-- Unit tests for all core modules
+- Full test suite for core modules

 ## Project Structure